FrankYufeiYang/Worker-Performance-Tracking-System/README.md

 You can login as a manager and print out QRcode for a location and scan it with your phone

-Log in as worker on your phone with this email: example@example123.abc
+Log in as worker on your phone with this email: JohnDoe@example.abc

 ## 📖 Usage